whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-03-Rosario-Dawson-Quarterly-Co-Subscription-Box-Spring-2015-Review.md

 <DD>One Tea Cup, Value $5</DD>
 </DL>
 <p>This is another item that I wish it came in pairs.
 I'm happy with the one, but I don't think I can use it with company in case jealousy might arise.
 So, naturally I shall be buying another cup (or two or three) to complete the set.</p>
 <p>This tea cup is free of toxic heavy metals such as lead oxide, cadmium, glass and boric oxide which are commonly used in modern pottery.
-Only natural materials such as wood, herb and tea ash, weathering stone, surface clay and limestone are used in our 100% natural glazes.</p>
+Only natural materials such as wood, herb and tea ash, weathering stone, surface clay and limestone are used in theirr 100% natural glazes.</p>
 <p>The only drawback is that it's hand wash only and you can't use soap or detergent on it, and no microwave as well.
 I hope I remember that and not accidently wash it or nuke it.
 Fingers crossed.</p>
 <br>